r0mdau/go-clean-docker-registry/README.md

 Super simple cli tool written in Go to clean your v2 docker registry.

-(!)
-NOW only showimages and showtags are developed.
-Delete is in progress.
-See todolist below.

 File `main.go` is the entrypoint of the program.

 ## Prerequisites